Zaha: Statistics underline winger’s importance to Crystal Palace | Goal.com

 Despite waking up from their slumber, Palace returned home with heads bowed low as the hosts put up a strong display defensively to frustrate their attacking forays.

-With 30 minutes left to play, a chaotic Dwight McNeil back-pass gifted Batshuayi a golden chance, but Pope was quick to the danger, spreading his body to foil the Belgian’s first-time strike with an outstretched leg.
+With 30 minutes left to play, a poor Dwight McNeil back-pass gifted Batshuayi a golden chance, but Nick Pope was quick to the danger, spreading his body to foil the Belgian’s first-time strike with an outstretched leg.